actris/data-management-plan/DMP/initial-DMP.md

 ### 6.2 Archiving and preservation of ARES data

-The storage infrastructure is composed by three servers and two different SAN (Storage Area Network).
-One server hosts the EARLINET PostgreSQL database and the other one is used to interface both endusers and data submitters to the EARLINET database.
-This last server is connected to the operational SAN on which the data submitted by the user are safety stored.
-A daily back up of the EARLINET database is made automatically and it is stored on the second backup SAN.
+The ARES infrastructure is composed by seven virtual servers and two different SAN (Storage Area Network).

+One server hosts a PostgreSQL database, a second and a third one are used to interface the data originators and endusers respectively.
+ARES data products are safely stored on a primary SAN.
+A full daily back up is made automatically and it is stored on a second backup SAN.

-The whole EARLINET database is also accessible through THREDDS (Thematic Real-time Environmental Distributed Data Services) which is installed on a third server.
-On the same server a CAS (Central Authentication Service) is configure to authenticate all EARLINET users centrally.
+Another server is responsible for the provisioning of the whole database through THREDDS (Thematic Real-time Environmental Distributed Data Services).
+On the same server a CAS (Central Authentication Service) is configured to authenticate all ARES users centrally.

 The current size of the PostgresSQL EARLINET database is about 1GB.
 The total amount of data submitted (NetCDF EARLINET files) is about 1.3 GB.
-An estimation of the growing rate of the database at this rate is 100-200MB/year.
-However a significant growth in number of files to be collected is expected because of: the use of the SCC (Single Calculus Chain) for the data submission, the inclusion of new products (pre-processed data, NRT optical properties, profiles, aerosol layers properties and multiwavelength datasets), increases of the number of EARLINET stations and increase of EARLINET h24 stations.
-We estimate that at the end of ACTRIS2 project, the ACTRIS aerosol profile database could growth at a rate of about 12-15 GB per year.
+An estimation of the growing rate of the database is 100-200MB/year.
+However a significant growth in number of files to be collected is expected because of: the use of the SCC (Single Calculus Chain) for the data submission, the inclusion of new products (pre-processed data, NRT optical properties, profiles, aerosol layers properties and multiwavelength datasets), increases of the number of aerosol remote sensing NF and increase of NF operating 24/7.
+We estimate that during the Implementation Phase the ACTRIS aerosol profile database could grow at a rate of about 300 GB per year.

-The SCC is part of the EARLINET data centre and it is the standard EARLINET tool for the automatic analysis of lidar data.
-Three additional servers are needed to provide this further service: a calculus server where all the SCC calculus modules are installed and ran, a MySQL database where all the analysis metadata are stored in a fully traceable way a finally a web interface allowing the users to access to the SCC.
+The SCC is part of the ARES infrastructure and it is the standard EARLINET tool for the automatic analysis of lidar data.
+Three additional servers are needed to provide this further service: a calculus server where all the SCC calculus modules are installed and ran, a MySQL database where all the analysis metadata are stored in a fully traceable way and finally a web interface allowing the users to access to the SCC.

-The EARLINET database and the SCC are maintained by the National Research Council of Italy with long term commitment for archiving and preservation.
+The ARES infrastructure is maintained by the National Research Council of Italy with long term commitment for archiving and preservation.
 The archiving on CERA database is a further measure for assuring the availability of the data through redundancy of the archive.

 ### 6.3 Archiving and preservation of CLU data